 - Exam questions are based on the learning objectives as described in the curriculum framework.

-The new curriculum framework includes measurable learning objectives, each of which combines the science practices with specific content to provide teachers with a clear and detailed description of what knowledge and skills students should demonstrate upon completing the courses.
+The curriculum framework in the new AP Physics 1 and AP Physics 2 Course and Exam Description includes measurable learning objectives, each of which combines the science practices with specific content to provide teachers with a clear and detailed description of what knowledge and skills students should demonstrate upon completing the courses.
 The new exams:

 - Reduce the multiple-choice section from 70 to 50 questions, giving students more time to apply reasoning skills to questions on key concepts.

 - Emphasize the ability to use symbolic and proportional reasoning, and the ability to translate between multiple representations.